 Order Delivery Through Apps

-Delivery apps act a go-between for restaurants and customers.
+Delivery apps act as a go-between for restaurants and customers.
 You don't have to worry about hiring delivery personnel when you use these apps to get your food out to customers.
 Typically, the delivery driver will pick up the order and either hand it to the customer or place it at the customer's door.
 One important point to think about with this is whether the delivery driver will obtain proof of the delivery, such as a picture of the food by the door if it isn't handed directly to the customer.

 One positive aspect about delivery apps is that they expand the restaurant's customer base considerably.
 Even people who are wary of dining in or unable to drive to the location can try out the food.
 For a struggling restaurant, this could be a lifeline, but restaurants must ensure they can meet the demands that come with delivery app inclusion.